What is an RCD?

 Working of a Residual Current Device

 In an RCD, the line and neutral conductors of a circuit pass through a sensitive current transformer.
-If the line and neutral currents are equal and opposite, the core remain balanced (Figure A).
+If the line and neutral currents are equal and opposite, the core remains balanced (Figure A).

 If there is an earth fault the neutral current will be lower than the line current.
 This imbalance produces an output from the current transformer which is used to trip the RCD and so break the circuit (Figure B).

 In practice, the main Miniature Circuit Breaker (MCB) for the premises will probably trip, or the service fuse so the situation is unlikely to lead to catastrophe, but it may be inconvenient.
 RCDs normally don’t offer protection against current overloads: RCDs detect an imbalance between the live and neutral currents.
 A current overload, however large, cannot be detected.
 If a line neutral fault occurs (a short circuit, or an overload), the RCD won’t trip, and may get damaged.

 Standard ratings available are 25A, 40A, 63A and 100A

 Standard Sensitivities available are 30mA.
 100mA, 300mA and optionally 10mA is also available.
 Electromechanical RCCBs are designed to operate on normal supply waveforms and cannot be guaranteed to operate where none standard waveforms are generated by loads.
 The most common is the half-wave rectified waveform sometimes called pulsating dc generated by Computers, Speed control devices (VFD) and even dimmers.